JuliaLang/www.julialang.org/drafts/_posts/2012-02-07-put-this-in-your-pipe.md

 That's right.
 Julia does what the shell would do if you wrote `echo foo{bar,baz}`.
-This works correctly for multiple values interpolated into the same shell word:
+This even works correctly for multiple values interpolated into the same shell word:

     julia> dir="/data"; names=["foo","bar"]; exts=["csv","tsv"];

     julia> `cat $dir/$names.$exts`
     `cat /data/foo.csv /data/foo.tsv /data/bar.csv /data/bar.tsv`

-Julia's backtick syntax manages to make programmatic construction of commands both safer *and* more convenient than it is in any other system, including the shell.
+Julia's backtick syntax manages to make programmatic construction of commands both safer *and* more convenient than it is in any other system, even the shell.

 ## Advanced Plumbing